gregfeng08/Relic/README.md

 # Project: Relic
-Exploratory project for dynamic dungeon generation and regeneration
+An exploratory project for dynamic dungeon generation and regeneration during runtime